-DEAR FAMILIES & FRIENDS.
+DEAR FAMILIES & FRIENDS,

 I always feel that the current year is the best year yet for fulfilling the NJCTS mission.
 Well 2017 was certainly that - it was successful beyond all expectations.
-Not only did NJCTS provide services for families and kids and training for teachers and clinicians, but in May of 2017 our team of research collaborators announced the discovery of four genes that contribute to Tourette Syndrome!
+Not only did NJCTS provide services for families and kids and training for teachers an and kids and training for teachers and clinicians, but in May of 2017 our team of research collaborators announced the discovery of four genes that contribute to Tourette Syndrome!
 That discovery was the first-ever by scientists researching the genetic roots of TS and it gave direction to other scientists to continue research toward better treatments and a cure.